 In the summer of 1862, Union troops again occupied the hilltop around the cemetery.
 The 5th Cavalry of the Missouri State Militia established its headquarters and barracks at Jewell Hall.
 A series of shallow rifle pits was dug around the brow of the hill, within 20-yards of the cemetery.
 The soldiers used the soft white rock tombstones for target practice during the time the trenches were in use, April to September 1862.
 Evidence of target practice is visible on several of the stones in the southwest corner.

 In 1912, the remains of 27 Civil War soldiers were moved to Fort Leavenworth National Cemetery at the request of family members.
-The remains of at least 6 soldiers are known to still be in Mt.
-Memorial, and 2 or 3 are marked with gravestones.
+The remains of at least six soldiers are known to still be in Mt.
+Memorial, and two or three are marked with gravestones.
 There is mention in a cemetery census compiled in 1962 that there are a number of unmarked Civil War graves in the northeast corner of the cemetery, but these have not been confirmed.

 Support the Cemeteries

 Your donation to the cemetery fund will be used for maintenance or projects of Liberty's three cemeteries-- Fairview, New Hope and Mt.
 Memorial.